 In the rental options market, these new one-trip containers are often priced higher than second-hand alternatives due to their pristine condition and limited use.
 However, if you explore the second-hand market, you may find slightly cheaper options that have been minimally used.

-One advantage of purchasing a new one-trip container is that it allows customization according to your needs.
+One advantage of purchasing a new one-trip container is that it allows customization when you build your container home.
 These containers can also be utilized for specialized uses such as refrigerated storage or modified into pop-up shops or offices.

 Additionally, considering their relatively short trip lifespan, these new containers have a longer overall lifespan than those subjected to multiple journeys at sea.